A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Methodology

 \textbf{Identification -- Search scope}.
-Papers addressing credibility assessment with multiple categories of credibility signals are quite scarce, therefore, for this type of papers we performed the search for the query terms in the whole body of the document.
+Papers explicitly addressing credibility assessment and credibility signals detection are quite scarce, therefore, for this type of papers we performed the search for the query terms in the whole body of the document.
 For individual categories of credibility signals, on the other hand, we searched for the given query term in the title, abstract and user-specified keywords\footnote{The search in author-specified keywords is available only at the ScienceDirect digital library.} only.

 For ACM Digital Library (n = {\identificationACM}), IEEE Xplore (n = {\identificationIEEE}) and ScienceDirect (n = {\identificationScienceDirect}) we considered all returned papers as identified.
 Since ACL Anthology uses Google Search as a search engine, the search returned an extensive number of results, many of them being irrelevant.
 By a manual check, we found out that the relevant results appeared in first 10 pages or less, therefore for each search query we considered as identified papers that appear on first 10 pages of results (still resulting in a large number of {\identificationACL} identified papers).